-Today I want to show you the best writing tools I use to develop everything I publish, both in Content Fiesta as well as for my other clients.

-Even though almost all of the writing software tools I mention have premium plans with lots of powerful features, they are all free to use.

-When the page was next visited, it said:

-Today I want to show you the best writing tools I use to develop everything I publish, both in Content Fiesta as well as for my other clients.
+Today I want to show you the best writing tools I use to develop the content I publish, both in Content Fiesta as well as for my other clients.

 Even though almost all of the writing software tools I mention have premium plans with lots of powerful features, they are all free to use.